gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and he said he'd never even heard of it.
 I guess they play different games down below."

-"I guess," Noxy echoed dubiously.
+"I guess," Noxy echoed.
 She pursed her lips, then stood up abruptly.
 "Well, what are we waiting for?
 Let's go show him."

 By unspoken agreement,
-Noxy and Sensy didn't go through the main square.
+Noxy and Sensy didn't go straight across the square.
 There was no point drawing anyone's attention to the fact that neither of them was doing chores.
 Instead,
-they picked their way through the stakes and strings in the village pepper garden, held their breaths as they snuck past the stink of the tannery, and slipped out of the fortress gate as quietly as shadows.
+they picked their way through the stakes and strings in the village pepper garden, held their breaths as they snuck past the stink of the latrines, and slipped out of the fortress gate as quietly as shadows.

 They join the other children just as Rash finished explaining the rules to Thokmay.
 "But if you can run all the way back without getting whistled again, then you're safe," he said.
 "I think that's everything."

 "What's out of bounds?" someone asked.